 Deakin University requires students to submit work that is their own, and considers that plagiarism and collusion constitute academic misconduct for which penalties may be applied.
 The University recognises its responsibility for educating students about what constitutes plagiarism or collusion in their particular discipline.

-Persons using the information and communication facilities, services and materials provided by Deakin University must ensure that their use complies with the common law and with all relevant Commonwealth and Victorian legislation as well as with Deakin University Statutes and Regulations.
+Anyone using information and communication facilities, services and materials provided by Deakin must ensure their use complies with all relevant legislation, policies and procedures.

-There are also standards set for the skills, internet access and minimum standards of computers which you should check.
+There are also standards set for the skills, internet access and computers that will enable students to engage fully with Deakin learning experiences.

 - Schedule A:Conditions of Information Technology use

 - Information and Communications Technology Use - operational policy

 - Standards in computing, connectivity and student capability

 Deakin Graduate Learning Outcomes describe the knowledge and capabilities graduates have acquired and are able to apply and demonstrate at the completion of their course.
 They consist of outcomes specific to a particular discipline or profession as well as transferable generic outcomes that all graduates should have acquired irrespective of their discipline area.

 Security officers are on duty on each campus at all times to protect Deakin students, staff and visitors and University property and facilities.
 On request, they will escort students around the campus, especially at night and they can provide first aid assistance.